 4f.
 AF notifies SMF of EAS load information corresponding to the received EAS IP (s)/FQDN(s) immediately.
 The EAS load is reported as the percentage of EAS Instance load.

 NOTE 2: The AF can also send a notification when a condition is met, e.g., the load level of the EAS meet the reporting threshold.
 The details are described in clause 6.x.3.3.
+It is assumed the AF is willing to provide EAS load information to use the optimization from 5GC.

-5. SMF performs EAS load-Processing delay conversion, i.e. convert the percentage of EAS load to the processing delay.
+SMF performs EAS load-Processing delay conversion, i.e. convert the percentage of EAS load to the processing delay.

+Editor’s note: The details of the conversion is FFS.

 NOTE 3: The relationship between EAS load and processing delay can be pre-configured on SMF.

 6. SMF informs candidate local PSA(s) to measure the real-time N6 delay between the L-PSA and the reported EAS IP(s).
 In details, SMF determine the candidate Local PSA(s) base on the reported EAS IP(s) and Local PSA information.
-Then, the candidate local PSA(s) obtain the N6 delay by using certain Layer 3 measuring mechanisms respectively.
+Then, the candidate local PSA(s) obtain the N6 delay by using certain Layer 3 measuring mechanisms respectively, e.g. via ICMP as defined in RFC 792[x].

 NOTE 4: step 6 can be executed in parallel with step 4 or 5.